hburgoyne/picard_mcp/PROCESSES.md

 ### Document Purpose
-**PROCESSES.md:** Some usefull processes to document
+**PROCESSES.md:** Useful processes and instructions for different workflows while developing, testing, and maintaining the Picard MCP platform.

-- Useful processes and instructions for different workflows while developing, testing, maintaining the platform.
+**✅ Current Status**: All core processes are operational and tested.
 ---

 ## Important Commands: